FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ### HTTP authentication

-In that case, the syntax in the two previous section are unusable.
-It means that you need to provide your credentials to the scheduled task. **Note that this method is highly discouraged since it means that your credentials will be in plain sight!**
+When using HTTP authentication, the syntax in the two previous sections is unusable.
+You'll need to provide your credentials to the scheduled task. **Note that this method is highly discouraged since it means that your credentials will be in plain sight!**

 ```cron
 0 * * * * curl -u alice:password123 'https://freshrss.example.net/i/?c=feed&a=actualize'